-Nigerian referees making positive progress – Tangawarima — Nigeria Today
+Nigerian Referees Making Positive Progress – Tangawarima — Nigeria Today

 FIFA Referees Instructor, Felix Tangawarima from Zimbabwe has hailed the progress that Nigerian referees have made in the past one year, positing that if they continue on that trajectory, it would be only a matter of time before they start making the grade for major global championships.

-The former FIFA referee made this observation at the closing ceremony of this year’s FIFA Member Association Elite Programme for Nigerian referees, assessors and physical fitness trainers held in Abuja on Friday.
+The former FIFA referee made this observation at the closing ceremony of this year’s FIFA Member Association Elite Programme for Nigerian referees, assessors and physical fitness trainers held in Abuja.

 “I am most sincerely impressed by the progress that has taken place between last year’s programme and this year, and I am not saying this just to make you feel great.
 There has been tremendous progress and I am quite delighted.